aolarte/old_blog/_posts/2017-01-16-magic-dust-in-Java-part-1.md

 Next week we'll see how the behavior is actually implemented.
 We'll look at Dynamic Proxies and Bytecode Manipulation.

-Meanwhile, feel free to drop a note in the comment section.
+Meanwhile, feel free to drop a note in the comments section.